 Our entrepreneurs have an enviable record of success and company longevity.
 A recent survey of high-growth opportunities by Beauhurst, a data provider for investors, found Edinburgh to be the leading university in Scotland for spinouts – companies based on University research.
 Of spinouts created since 2010, 85% are still trading – a far higher survival rate than the UK average.

 Our startups and spinouts regularly attract investment from leading venture funds.
+This includes investment from Old College Capital, the University’s in house venture capital fund.
 In the current financial year, our client companies have attracted a record £35 million to date.

 Portfolio of spinout companies

 Carbogenics has developed a low carbon technology to convert difficult-to-recycle and low-value waste into a range of high-value products.
 Its first product CreChar is an additive for anaerobic digestion capable of increasing the output of biogas plants by at least 15%.

 Particle Analytics has developed technology for advanced visualisation and analysis of industrial particle simulations, particularly in identifying potential erosion failures through fine grained analysis.

 Sofant is developing smart antenna™ technology which dramatically reduces the cost of producing and operating wireless network equipment while improving performance, simplifying design and reducing power consumption.